Pattern hero

 DataMatrix and QR Codes

-DataMatrix ECC200 remains the standard for industrial traceability: it offers high information density, good error tolerance, and excellent compatibility with aluminium marking, whether anodized or raw, when the process is properly adapted.
+DataMatrix ECC200 is the established standard for industrial traceability: it provides high data density, strong tolerance to marking defects and reliable compatibility with aluminium marking, whether anodised or raw, when the process is correctly configured for the application.

-Laser marking generates sharp contrast, particularly suitable for machine reading, while micro-percussion creates indented impacts that remain readable even on molded parts or rough surfaces.
-This type of code is widely required in supplier documentation for the aerospace and automotive sectors to ensure unit traceability.
+Laser marking produces sharp contrast, well suited to automated reading, while dot peen marking creates recessed dot impacts that remain legible even on cast parts or rough surfaces.
+This code type is widely required in supplier quality documentation across the aerospace and automotive sectors to support unit-level traceability.

-The QR Code, being more visual and less dense, is mainly used for user interaction and maintenance (product sheets, cloud access).
-It can be marked very effectively with a laser, provided the sizing is appropriate.
+The QR Code, more visually recognisable and lower in data density, is primarily used for end-user interaction and maintenance workflows (product datasheets, cloud access).
+It marks very effectively with laser, provided module sizing is correctly defined.

-In production, the QR Code is often configured with larger modules than those of a DataMatrix to ensure quick reading by smartphone or tablet, even from several tens of centimeters.
+In production, QR codes are typically configured with larger modules than a DataMatrix to ensure reliable scanning by smartphone or tablet, even from a significant distance.

 solution industrielle de marquage sur aluminium